My child is dead. Why should I live?

 I don’t know….

-You don’t know.
+You don’t know, that's right, but you are seeking.
 Step back from the edge.
 You can.
 Choose to step back and if you have nowhere else to put your trust, put it in those of us who continue to do this day after day.
 We are here and we have scars, but we have love and light in our lives again, too.
 If not healing, we promise you scarring.
 And we keep our children’s memory alive and their presence real in the world with every breath we take.
 Please.
 Step back from the edge.